 A related point can be made about national security—namely that it, too, must transcend foreign policy.
 The United States’ continued ability to find the human, economic, and military resources to project power abroad and to set an example other countries will want to emulate will depend in no small part on how well it does at home.
 Immigration policy, infrastructure modernization, quality of education, deficits and debts— all will affect American competitiveness and ability to lead.
 Such issues are at the heart of CFR’s Renewing America initiative, now entering its fourth year.

 As I trust is clear, CFR’s activities and research have evolved significantly over the years in order to reflect new international realities and contribute to new domestic debates.
-What has not changed, however, is our commitment to serving as a resource for policymakers, the public, and our members through timely, authoritative, policy-relevant work, and we will
+What has not changed, however, is our commitment to serving as a resource for policymakers, the public, and our members through timely, authoritative, policy-relevant work, and we will continue to evolve as needed to ensure this resource stays of the highest value.

 Richard N. Haass